 It was delicious.
 I can imagine serving something like this for brunch, or even dinner on a night when it’s just too hot to cook.
 The dillyness, and of course the open faced sandwich (or Smorrebord) brought me right back to my Scandinavian roots.
 I can imagine making poached salmon again, for the express purpose of making this salad.

-Serve this Dilly Salmon Salad on Cucumber Rounds – or yourself – soon.
+Serve this Dilly Salmon Salad on Cucumber Rounds – or bread, or wraps, or whatever – soon.

 Dilly Salmon Salad on Cucumber Rounds

-- 1 cup of leftover cooked salmon mine was poached
+- 1 cup cooked salmon leftovers work, mine was poached

 - juice & zest from one lemon